|HMRC Reference:Notice 700/62 (July 2013)||View Change History|

 The normal tax point rules described in sections 14 and 15 of Notice 700 The VAT Guide apply, apart from those linked to the issue of a VAT invoice.
-This is because issuing a self-billed invoice does not normally create a tax point in the same way as a VAT invoice issued by a supplier would do.
+This is because issuing a self-billed invoice does not normally create a tax point in the same way as happens when a supplier issues its own VAT invoice.

-Where a self-billed invoice is issued with payment to the supplier a notional tax point can be used for input tax purposes.
-The notional tax point is the day following the date of issue of the self-billed invoice.
+Where you issue a self-billed invoice with payment to the supplier, you may use a notional tax point for the purposes of claiming back input tax.
+The notional tax point is the day after the date the self-bill invoice was issued.

 The customer will seek your agreement in writing.
-We have provided an example of a written agreement at section 8.
+There is an example of a written agreement at section 8.
 The agreement that your customer asks you to sign will be similar to this.

 The rules for agreements are explained in paragraph 3.1.

 You will need to keep a copy of any self-billing agreement you make.
-You may keep this in either a paper or electronic format, but must be able to produce it if one of our visiting officers asks you to.
+You can keep it in either a paper or electronic format, but you must be able to produce it if one of HMRC’s visiting officers asks you to.

 Once you have given your agreement, the main rules that apply to you as a self-billee are explained in paragraph 6.3.

-We will not oblige you to agree to self-billing.
-However, your customer may make agreement to self-billing a condition of your making supplies to him.
+HMRC will not insist that you agree to self-billing.
+But your customer may make self-billing a condition of doing business with you.

 If you are a self-billee, you must:

-The self-billed invoice relates to supplies you have made to your customer, and the VAT figure on it is your output tax.
+The self-billed invoice is for supplies you have made to your customer, and the VAT shown on it is your output tax.
 You need to account for this on the VAT payable side of your VAT Account (see section 6 of Notice 700/21 Keeping Records and Accounts).

 Remember, you must not issue your own sales invoices in respect of any transactions covered by the self-billing agreement.

-If you are unable to meet the conditions for self-billing in this notice, or if you fail to meet them, then you will have to advise your customers and make arrangements to issue your own invoices for the supplies you make to them.
+you will have to tell your customer/s and arrange to issue your own invoices for the supplies you make to them.

 Yes.
 Self-billing is not restricted to domestic supplies.
-You may hold self-billing agreements with businesses in EC Member States and in countries outside the EC.
+You may hold self-billing agreements with businesses in EU Member States and in countries outside the EU.

 Individual Member States cannot impose additional conditions for VAT self billing, so there will not be any additional conditions or procedures for self billing in the Member State in whose territory the goods or services are supplied.